gentleiyke/webscraper-app/README.md

 - **`pandas`**: For data transformation and normalization.
 - **`json5`**: For reading and writing JSON files.
 - **`streamlit`**: For creating an interactive web interface.

-Install all dependencies using `requirements.txt`.

----

-## **Future Enhancements**

-- Add support for proxy rotation and user-agent randomisation.
-- Integrate database support (e.g., PostgreSQL or MongoDB) for storing reviews.

----

-## **Contributing**

-Feel free to contribute to this project by:

-- Reporting bugs
-- Suggesting new features
-- Submitting pull requests

 ---